vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-creating-a-new-custom-page.md

 In order to do so, you first must choose one of three template types to host your new page:

-- **Product** - For pages that must deal with the content of a single product.
-For instance, a product details page.
-Adding any new product automatically generates a new Product page.
+- **Product** - For pages that must deal with the content of a single product, such as a product details page.
+Adding any new product automatically generates a new product page.
 - **Product collections** - For pages containing a group of products, such as the Search Result page.
 - **Standard** - For pages with no specific product content.
 For instance, the Home page.

 > ℹ️ Even though `Standard` pages are not directly linked to any specific product, they may display shelves or lists of any chosen group of products.
-The main difference is that the group of products shown in such page does not depend on the URL query, but only on the setting of the shelf itself.
+The main difference is that the group of products shown on such a page does not depend on the URL query but only on the setting of the shelf itself.

 Let's suppose we are going to create a simple About Us page for a store.
-As such the page is not directly connected to any specific product, we should create a custom `Standard` template for it with an image in its left column and a a title and text content in its right column:
+At first, the page is not directly connected to any specific product, we should create a custom `Standard` template for it with an image in its left column and a title and text content in its right column:

 ![store-product-exp](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-creating-a-new-custom-page-0.png)